 Do you love road adventures, then read more about best road trips in the world.

 TIPS FOR THE Scenic Drive through GREAT OCEAN ROAD –

 - The whole drive is very scenic and therefore take extra memory for your cameras as you will take loads of photographs.

 - Check the weather before planning this trip as clear skies and summers are mostly recommended for this outdoor activity.

 - As the route is through mountainous slopes, curves and bends you may feel slightly dizzy or nausea during the drive.
 Be prepared for it.
-Take a light meals whole day and also keep some medication to prevent motion sickness.
+Take light meals the whole day and also keep some medication to prevent motion sickness.

-- Don’t do the Great Ocean Road full tour in one day as it would be too hectic and rushy trip.
-Split your trip to a minimum two to three days with a stay over at one of the beautiful towns on Great Ocean Road.
+- Don’t do the Great Ocean Road full tour in one day as it would be a too hectic and rushy trip.
+Split your trip to a minimum of two to three days with a stay over at one of the beautiful towns on Great Ocean Road.
 Visit all rock formations, sandy beaches, waterfalls, wildlife along the whole drive.
 I did this tour in one day, for which I deeply regret now.